mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty ChatGPT/readme.md

 ChatGPT is a sophisticated tool that is capable of holding engaging and natural conversations with humans.

-it is a valuable asset in a variety of applications, including customer service, virtual assistants, and chatbots.
+It is a valuable asset in a variety of applications, including customer service, virtual assistants, and chatbots.

 It is currently free since its creators are using our input as reinforcement training data.